 Worst: Newark Liberty International Airport (EWR)

-Newark Liberty ranks low in overall customer satisfaction, and, according to the Department of Transportation, flights going in and out of this airport are delayed frequently.
+Newark Liberty ranks among the lowest in overall customer satisfaction, and, according to the Department of Transportation, flights departing and arriving at this airport are frequently delayed.

 Earn a $250 travel bonus with this incredible card